 Our curriculum is always building and growing to enable us to be responsive to the children we teach and the context in which we work.
 For this reason, we focus our energies on two main ‘Curriculum drivers’ which help us to match our curriculum carefully to our children’s needs.
 These drivers are: POSSIBILITIES and COMMUNICATION.
 Every learning experience we plan should seek to demonstrate wider possibilities and aspiration to our children; giving the learning purpose and meaning that resonates with our children.
 We also work hard to ensure our children are able to communicate in a confident and sophisticated way: through the books they read and the vocabulary they gain and through a confidence that comes from performance and the arts.

 Reading is central to every part of our curriculum.
 Children connect a variety of quality texts to various areas of their learning and vocabulary acquisition take high priority in all areas of the curriculum.
+Each term year groups follow a chosen 'theme' which extends across English teaching and learning as well as wider curriculum areas to connect particular books to as many areas of learning as possible.
 Vocabulary is mapped out and progressive in all subjects across all year groups and helps our children communicate thoughts and ideas in a sophisticated way.